 Waze: Which is best - app, Android Auto or integrated into car?

-Although the original app is the more fully-featured and has some of its own unique offerings, for driving, the best option is to get it on your car's display, so in-car Android Auto is the best.
+Although the original app is the more fully-featured and has some of its own unique offerings, for driving, the best option is to get it on your car's display, so in-car Android Auto or Apple CarPlay is the best.

-This would be our choice, primarily because your phone is then connected, away, and Android Auto is handling everything else - and that also means integration into your car's mic and speakers, with simplicity for calling and media.
+This would be our choice, primarily because your phone is then connected, away, and the car is handling everything else - and that also means integration into your car's mic and speakers, with simplicity for calling and media.

-Waze potentially contains some distractions for a driver (which Waze voice addresses), but once in Android Auto these are less apparent than in the standalone app.
+Waze potentially contains some distractions for a driver (which Waze voice addresses), but once integrated into the car, these are less apparent than in the standalone app.

 Getting started with Waze

 Whether you're an Apple or Android user, the first point of call is to install the app on your phone.

 Once installed, all you have to do is search for your destination.
 You can connect to your contacts and Facebook to retrieve addresses and you can also use voice searching through the app.
 When in Android Auto, there's full support via Google Assistant.